corda/corda-docs-portal/content/en/platform/corda/4.10/community/tutorials-index.md

 #  Tutorials

-The Corda Community 4.9 tutorials can now be found in the [Tutorials](../../../../tutorials/corda/4.9/Community.html) section.
+The Corda Community Edition 4.10 tutorials can now be found in the [Tutorials](../../../../tutorials/corda/4.9/Community.html) section.
 There you can learn about:

 * [Building your first basic CorDapp](../../../../tutorials/corda/4.9/community/build-basic-cordapp/basic-cordapp-intro.md)
 * [Platform feature tutorials](../../../../tutorials/corda/4.9/community/supplementary-tutorials/supplementary-tutorials-intro.md)